mihsamusev/pylidartracker/README.md

 git clone https://github.com/mihsamusev/pylidartracker.git
 ```
 ### Demo
 The files for the demo are store in [OneDrive demo data folder](https://aaudk-my.sharepoint.com/:f:/g/personal/msa_civil_aau_dk/EvAToLzFPiFPq0mdXS5bou4BtGgRxRaFKDY1T8UgSPJAuw?e=EPlfzX).
-The folder contains point cloud videos street.pcap and office.pcap as well as optional project configuration files street_config.json and office_config.json.
+The folder contains point cloud videos `street.pcap` and `office.pcap` as well as optional project configuration files `street_config.json` and `office_config.json`.

 Workflow:

 1) Open a .pcap file to be analyzed, choose amount of frames to preview.
-Small amount of frames (100-200) is suggested because it allows to quickly define processing steps that are later going to be applied for the entire file.
+Small amount of frames (100-300) is suggested because it allows to quickly define processing steps that are later going to be applied for the entire file.
 2) Perform pre-processing, coordinate transformation, cloud clipping and background subtraction to prepare the poit cloud frames for clustering
 3) Perform clustering of point cloud frames into individual objects
 4) Perform cluster tracking